ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 2. Obtain your VPN Access credentials in [your profile page](https://control.softlayer.com/account/user/profile).
 3. Log in to the VPN through [the web interface](https://www.softlayer.com/VPN-Access) or use a VPN client for [Linux](https://knowledgelayer.softlayer.com/procedure/ssl-vpn-linux), [macOS](https://knowledgelayer.softlayer.com/procedure/ssl-vpn-mac-os-x-1010) or [Windows](https://knowledgelayer.softlayer.com/procedure/ssl-vpn-windows).

-You can choose to skip this step and make all your servers visible on the public Internet (although keeping them private provide an additional level of security).
-To make them public, select **Public and Private Network Uplink** when provisioning virtual servers.
-{: tip}

 ### Check account permissions

 Contact your Infrastructure master user to get the following permissions: